pachli/pachli-android/.github/ISSUE_TEMPLATE/bug_report.md

 **Additional context**
 Add any other context about the problem here.

+**Mastodon account, for credit**
+If you would like to be credited in the release notes please include your Mastodon account name here.

 **Affirmation**
 I have checked other issues for this project (open and closed) and I cannot find one that matches the problem I am reporting.